nachinGirid/Constructing-Unpaired-Single-Cell-Gene-Expression-and-Peak-Based-Epigenomic-Data-Integration-Pipelin/Dimension_reduction_methods_code/Seurat.md

-## Seurat scRNA and scATAC integrating code
+## Seurat dimension reduction code
 (pbmc data as example)

 This script is based on the Seurat Tutorial [Integrating scRNA-seq and scATAC-seq data](https://satijalab.org/seurat/articles/seurat5_atacseq_integration_vignette)